Suares01/Beach-Forecast/README.md

 - Node.js
 - TypeScript
-- Babel
 - Mongoose
-- MongoDB Atlas
 - Express
 - Overnightjs
 - jest/supertest
-- PM2

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Routes

-The base endpoint of API is https://beach-points.herokuapp.com/, for more informations and test the routes you can see the documentation [here](https://beach-points.herokuapp.com/docs/).
+The base endpoint of API is https://beachforecast.herokuapp.com/, for more informations and test the routes you can see the documentation [here](https://beachforecast.herokuapp.com/docs/).

 **/users**: This route is responsible of the user creation.
 You have to send the **name**,**email** and **password** in the request body.
 You receive an object with user id, name and email.